Metropolitan Transportation Authority: Subsidiaries and affiliates

 MTA carries out these planning and other responsibilities both directly and through its subsidiaries and affiliates, and provides oversight to these subordinate agencies, known collectively as "The Related Entities".
 The Related Entities represent a number of previously existing agencies which have come under the MTA umbrella.
-In turn, these previously existing agencies were (with the exception of MTA Bridges and Tunnels, MTA Construction and Development & MTA Grand Central Madison Concourse) successors to the property of private companies that provided substantially the same services.
+These previously existing agencies were, with the exception of MTA Bridges and Tunnels, MTA Construction and Development, and MTA Grand Central Madison Concourse, successors to the property of private companies that provided substantially the same services.

 In 1994, the MTA spent $3 million rebranding its five subsidiaries with simpler names to convey that the different agencies were part of one agency.
 Surveys found that a majority of riders did not know that the MTA owned the Long Island Rail Road or the Metro-North Railroad.
 As part of the changes, the Triborough Bridge and Tunnel Authority was renamed MTA Bridges and Tunnels; Staten Island Rapid Transit was renamed MTA Staten Island Railway; Metropolitan Suburban Bus Authority was renamed MTA Long Island Bus.
-In addition, New York City Transit Authority was renamed MTA New York City Transit to seem less authoritarian, Metro–North Commuter Railroad was renamed MTA Metro-North Railroad to recognize the increase in non-commuter ridership.
-The MTA logo was changed from a two-toned "M" logo to a blue circle with the MTA initials written in perspective like they were rushing by like a train.
+The New York City Transit Authority was renamed MTA New York City Transit to seem less authoritarian, Metro–North Commuter Railroad was renamed MTA Metro-North Railroad to recognize the increase in non-commuter ridership.

+The MTA logo was changed from a two-toned "M" logo, to a blue circle with the MTA initials written in perspective, as if they were rushing by like a train.
 The large "M" logos on trains and buses were replaced with decals that state MTA New York City Bus, MTA New York City Subway or MTA Staten Island Railway, eliminating inconsistencies in signage.
 Today, the older "M" logos survive on existing cube-shaped lamps on station lampposts dating to the 1980s, though such lamps have been updated with more modern spherical lamps over time.

 Today, each of these Related Entities has a popular name and in some cases, a former legal name.
 Since 1994, the legal name has only been used for legal documents, such as contracts, and have not been used publicly.
-However, since the mid-2000s, the popular name has also been used for legal documents related to contract procurements where the legal name was used heretofore.
+Since the mid-2000s, the popular name has also been used for legal documents related to contract procurements where the legal name was used heretofore.
 Both are listed below.